gearboxworks/launch/README.md

 Install, create, and start the gearbox-base Gearbox container.

-`./launch install gearbox-base`
+`launch install golang`

 Create, and start the gearbox-base Gearbox container.
 Run a shell.

-`./launch shell gearbox-base`
+`launch shell golang`

 Create, and start the gearbox-base Gearbox container with version alpine-3.4 and run a shell.

-`./launch shell gearbox-base:alpine-3.4`
+`launch shell golang:latest`

-`./launch shell gearbox-base:alpine-3.4 ls -l`
+`launch shell golang:1.20 ls -l`

-`./launch shell gearbox-base:alpine-3.4 ps -eaf`
+`launch shell golang:1.11.1 ps -eaf`

 ### Available commands
 If gearbox-base is symlinked to `launch`, then the Gearbox container will be determined automatically and the default command will be run.
 All available commands for a Gearbox container will be automatically symlinked upon installation.

-`./gearbox-base`
+`go`

 Running gearbox-base Gearbox container default command.
 If a container has a default interactive command, arguments can be supplied without specifying that command.

-`./gearbox-base -flag1 -flag2 variable`
+`go -flag1 -flag2 variable`

-`./launch gearbox-base:alpine-3.4 -flag1 -flag2 variable`
+`launch run golang -flag1 -flag2 variable`

 Gearbox containers may have multiple executables that can be run.
-The gearbox-base Gearbox container has the following available commands:
-- The default command will execute `` within the container.
+These will be automatically made available when you install a launch container.

+### Remote Docker

+You don't have to have Docker installed on your PC!
+As long as you set the DOCKER_HOST environment variable, then launch will use the remote Docker instance!

 ### Remote connection
 ssh - All [Gearbox](https://github.com/gearboxworks/) containers have a running SSH daemon.
 So you can connect remotely.
 To show what ports are exported to the host, use the following command.

-`./launch list gearbox-base`
+`launch list ports`